Course Provider: Hands on Bushcraft

 All meals for this course will be provided, allowing each student the opportunity to do some bushcraft cooking over an open fire.
 We have a kettle always on the go so you can help yourself to tea, coffee, squash and biscuits.
 We also have fresh drinking water and a fruit bowl available.

-This course starts at 9am on the first day and finishes at 4pm on the final day
+This course starts at 9am and finishes at 9am the following day.

 Joining instructions will be sent to participants once full payment has been made along with your receipt.
 This will include details of where to meet, when to meet, and what to bring with you.